Weed on the ballot: Voters could approve legal marijuana in 5 more states - NewsBreak

 “Regardless of what happens on Nov.
 8,” Kilmer said.
 “You’re still going to see a push for this in other states over time.”

-The post Weed on the ballot: Voters could approve legal marijuana in 5 more states appeared first on Alaska Beacon .
+The post Weed on the ballot: Voters could approve legal marijuana in 5 more states appeared first on Louisiana Illuminator .